Palo Alto, CA

 A memory-keeper.
 A myth-maker.
 A bridge-builder.

-I create new imaginative possibilities—drawing from Persian roots, diaspora consciousness, and cross-cultural traditions to write stories that restore silenced voices, platforms that preserve and generate folklore, and bridges that connect languages and ways of seeing.
+I create new imaginative possibilities—drawing from Iranian roots, diaspora consciousness, and cross-cultural traditions to write stories that restore silenced voices, platforms that preserve and generate fairy and folk tales, and bridges that connect languages and ways of seeing.

 What if we could restore the voices that history silenced?
 What if we could build spaces where ancient stories meet contemporary longing, where cultural memory becomes counter-history, where myths transform into doorways rather than monuments?

-I’m building this vision across three interconnected practices: writing literary legends that blend Persian mythology with diaspora consciousness, creating interactive platforms to decode and archive folklore, and translating between languages and traditions—both literally and imaginatively.
+I’m building this vision across three interconnected practices: writing literary legends that blend Persian mythology with diaspora consciousness, creating interactive platforms to decode and archive fairy and folk tales, and translating between languages and traditions—both literally and imaginatively.

 I write what I call literary legends—hybrid forms that resist easy labels.
 Part myth, part fairy tale, part realism, these interlinked stories explore transformation, feminine power, grief, and the healing possibilities of time.

 Some draw from Persian mythology and women’s oral traditions—a mountain that shelters a fleeing princess and witnesses her transformation, seas that grieve and remember.
 Others blend Eastern and Western story traditions.
 Still others are purely imaginative, unmoored from any specific folklore.
-All share a common principle: reimagining what is, creating new imaginative possibilities for a better world—for all of us.
+Told through a female, multicultural lens, all share a common principle: reimagining what is, creating new imaginative possibilities for a better world—for all of us.
 They create spaces where past and present coexist, where landscape becomes character, and loss becomes sustaining.

-I’m currently refining a collection of seven interlinked short stories into a manuscript that’s both culturally rooted and universally resonant, each recognizing the tenderness within a mother’s love or the quiet ache of exile.
+I’m currently refining a collection of seven interlinked short stories into a manuscript that aims to be both culturally rooted and universally resonant.

 The same instinct that shapes my fiction—building bridges, creating doorways—guides this collaborative effort.
 How do we make cultural knowledge navigable?
 How do we honor what exists while inviting what might be?